responsible-ai-datascience-ipParis/responsible-ai-datascience-ipParis.github.io/content/posts/my-first-blog.md

 - Calculating model transferability and choosing the optimal pre-trained model is important for reasons of computational cost, environmental impact, and overall performance.

-- The authors have developed a new metric, the Neural Collapse informed Transferability Index (NCTI), which is based on the concept of "neural collapse" and measures *the gap between the current feature geometry and the geometry at the terminal stage after hypothetical fine-tuning on the downstream task.*
+- The authors have developed a new metric, the **Neural Collapse informed Transferability Index (NCTI)**, which is based on the concept of **neural collapse** and measures *the gap between the current feature geometry and the geometry at the terminal stage after hypothetical fine-tuning on the downstream task.*

 - The NCTI metric integrates three aspects equally: **SELI geometry**, **within-class variability**, and **nearest center classifier**.

 - This method is *light to compute*, enabling rapid evaluation of model transferability.
-And it demonstrates favorable comparison with the current state-of-the-art methods.

-- Empirical results demonstrate that *the ranking of model transferability has a very strong correlation with the ground truth ranking* and compares with state-of-the-art methods, highlighting its effectiveness in selecting pre-trained models for specific tasks.
+- Empirical results demonstrate that *the ranking of model transferability has a very strong correlation with the ground truth ranking* and **compares with state-of-the-art methods**, highlighting its effectiveness in selecting pre-trained models for specific tasks.

 In summary, the development of metrics such as NCTI is crucial for optimizing the use of pre-trained models, considering both performance and associated costs in real-world applications.